PeterLuschny/Fast-Factorial-Functions/MpirBasedFunctions/readme.txt

 /usr/local/lib and header files into /usr/local/include
 If you choose a different location, then edit the CPPFLAGS and LDFLAGS in makefile accordingly.

+Compiling with makefile has been tested on SLES 12SP3 and gcc 4.8.5